Zalewa/adfotg/README.md

 Update
 ------

-Make sure you use the same OS user that you used during the installation.
+Make sure you do this logged in as the same OS user that you used during the installation.

 ```
   pipx upgrade adfotg
 ```

-adfotg needs to be restarted now.
-If you integrated it with your Raspberry Pi OS (see the section below), then it's sufficient to do this:
+Adfotg needs to be restarted now.
+If you integrated it with your *Raspberry Pi OS* (see the section below), then it's sufficient to do this:

 ```
   sudo systemctl restart adfotg